mpearon/wings/Getting Started.md

    - You will be issued an FAA Tracking Number (FTN)
      - Keep track of this.
 This identifies you to the FAA, and it will be assigned for the entirety of your aviation career
      - You will need to provide this to your CFI so that they can complete your application
-3. Schedule a 3rd Class Medical Examination
+3. Schedule and complete a 3rd Class Medical Examination
 	- Navigate to https://designee.faa.gov/#/designeeLocator
 	- Select an Aviation Medical Examiner (AME) from the list offered in your area
 	- Schedule a **3rd Class Medical Examination**, providing the appointment confirmation

+## Your first flight lesson
+Check with your CFI to see what you need to bring with you to your first lesson.
+I was required to bring the following:
+- Passport or Birth Certificate
+- State-issued ID (I used my Driver's License)
+- Medical Examination Results